emannenicholas/pupe-pat/README.md

 ```
 pupe-pat -h
 ```
-will print help with descriptions of the parameters.
+will print the help message with descriptions of the parameters.

 The the most up to date docker image and script are automatically installed on `optics-support` using Puppet.